FULTON HOMES presents 16 questions you should ask before you buy a new home. . .

 • Clean Job Sites - Construction sites should be clean and free of debris.
 Messy job sites often lead to poor care and attention to the quality in construction of the new home.
 If workers don’t care about their environment, chances are they don’t care about your home.

 • Internal Quality Control - Homes under construction should have some measure of quality control before completion.
-This unique set of inspections is overseen by the elite C.O.R.E.
-Management Team and only comes with a Fulton Home.
-Inside your electrical panel of your new home you will find a sticker that is personally signed seven different times by multiple individuals who are tasked with delivering you a quality home.
+Every Fulton Home undergoes a series of quality inspections led by our elite C.O.R.E.
+Management Team—something other builders don’t offer.
+Inside your electrical panel, you’ll find a sticker signed seven times by these experts who help ensure your home meets our highest standards.

-• Due Diligence - Contact the home office, construction superintendent, existing homeowners, or others you feel may impact your decision of where to purchase.
-This will provide an indication of the “company-wide” commitment to customer service.
+• Due Diligence - Before you decide, reach out and talk to the construction superintendent, their home office, current homeowners, or anyone who can offer real insights.
+Their answers will reveal the builder’s “company-wide” commitment to customer service.
 Quality home builders should be happy to address your concerns.

-As Arizona’s largest family-owned and operated home builder, we feel confident we can answer your questions and concerns far better than any other builder.
-We strive to provide the best quality, value and customer service.
-Our legendary Fulton quality comes from the location and standards of our communities, the remarkable design and construction of our homes, and our relentless concern for our home buyers.
+At Fulton Homes, we welcome the tough questions.
+As Arizona’s largest family-owned and operated builder, we’re confident in our ability to answer your concerns better than any other builder.
+We are committed to delivering the highest quality, value, and customer service.
+Legendary Fulton Quality comes from the careful planning of our communities, the craftsmanship of our homes, and our ongoing dedication to homebuyers before and after the sale.

 Sincerely,